 Only trained and qualified personnel should service this natural gas vehicle.
 Components in the fuel system are under extreme pressure.
 Severe injury or death can result from improper service or failure to follow safety precautions.

 Fuel Standards

-This vehicle is designed to run on CNG that meets North American standards, NFPA-52 and SAE J1616 for fuel composition.
+Vehicle must be designed to run on CNG that meets North America standards, NFPA 52, and SAE J1616 for fuel composition.